-Debugging or running a Windows Azure Cloud Services project in the Compute Emulator, when the System Locale is set to Turkish, causes the WaIISHost.exe process to crash.
+Debugging or running a Microsoft Azure Cloud Services project in the Compute Emulator, when the System Locale is set to Turkish, causes the WaIISHost.exe process to crash.

 If you start debugging a Web Role, depending on your system settings, the WER dialog displays the message:

 Microsoft Azure Web Role Entry Point Host has stopped working.

 If you start debugging a worker role, the Visual Studio Exception Dialog displays the following exception: